-For disk space requirements the baseline Tableau configurations are listed at 50 GB for OS with additional space to hold extracts and repository data based on environment size.
-Interesting absent from this page is a mention of disk type and speed from the recommendation given the impact we will show has on server performance.
+For disk space requirements, the baseline Tableau configurations are listed at 50 GB for OS with additional space to hold extracts and repository data based on environment size.
+Interestingly absent from this page is a mention of disk type and speed from the recommendation given the impact we will show has on server performance.

-By default Tableau Server contains pre-built administrator performance related views when logged into server as an Admin under the 'Server Status' section.
-These views allow for looking at things like the 'Performance of Views', a workbook related metric, or 'Stats for Space Usage' on the hardware performance side as outlined here.
+By default, Tableau Server contains pre-built administrator performance-related views when logged into the server as an Admin under the 'Server Status' section.
+These views allow for looking at things like the 'Performance of Views,' a workbook-related metric, or 'Stats for Space Usage' on the hardware performance side as outlined here.

-To this workbook I wanted to go one step deeper than the 'tabbed admin views' or even what is mentioned on the Tableau web site for General Performance Guidelines by adding additional information for RAM and CPU usage by Tableau Server Process, and Disk performance.
-This is possible using Windows Performance Monitor (PerfMon) in order to understand server hardware characteristics.
+This is possible using Windows Performance Monitor (PerfMon) to understand server hardware characteristics.
 The setup of PerfMon is outlined by Tableau here and can be used with the sample workbook provided on the Tableau website here.
-Also here is a review of Performance Monitor counters used to measure performance of virtual Windows environments.
+Also, here is a review of Performance Monitor counters used to measure the performance of virtual Windows environments.

 Windows Performance Monitor Template XML